TEMOS: Generating diverse human motions from textual descriptions: Generating multiple motions from a textual description

 Following \cite{Ahuja2019Language2PoseNL}, we learn a joint latent space between the two modalities: motion and text (see Figure~\ref{fig:model}).
 To incorporate generative modeling in such an approach, we employ a VAE~\cite{kingma2014auto} formulation that requires architectural changes.
 We further employ Transformers~\cite{vaswani2017attention} to obtain sequence-level embeddings both for the text and motion data.
 Next, we describe the two encoders for motion and text, followed by the motion decoder.

 \textbf{Motion and text encoders.} We have two encoders for representing motion $\mathscr{M}_{enc}$ and text $\mathscr{T}_{enc}$ in a joint space.
 The encoders are designed to be as symmetric as possible across the two modalities.
 To this end, we adapt the ACTOR~\cite{petrovich21actor} Transformer-based VAE motion encoder by making it class-agnostic (i.e., removing action conditioning).
-This encoder takes in a sequence of vectors of arbitrary length, as well as learnable \textit{distribution tokens} into a Transformer model.
+This encoder takes as input a sequence of vectors of arbitrary length, as well as learnable \textit{distribution tokens}.
 The outputs corresponding to the distribution tokens are treated as Gaussian distribution parameters $\mu$ and $\Sigma$ of the sequence-level latent space.
-Using the reparameterization trick~\cite{kingma2014auto}, we sample a latent vector $z \in \mathbf{S}$ with $\mathbf{S} \in \mathbb{R}^d$ from this distribution (see Figure~\ref{fig:model}).
+Using the reparameterization trick~\cite{kingma2014auto}, we sample a latent vector $z \in \mathbb{R}^d$ from this distribution (see Figure~\ref{fig:model}).
 The latent space dimensionality $d$ is set to 256 in our experiments.

 For the motion encoder $\mathscr{M}_{enc}$, the input sequence of vectors is $H_{1:F}$, representing the poses.
 For the text encoder $\mathscr{T}_{enc}$, the inputs are word embeddings for $W_{1:N}$ obtained from a pretrained language model DistilBERT~\cite{distilbert_sanh}.
 We freeze the weights of DistilBERT unless stated otherwise.